Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

                 _p2pAdapter.P2pTargetDiscovered += P2pTargetDiscoveredCallback;
         ```

-    2. Create a new NDEF message as an instance of the [Tizen.Network.Nfc.NfcNdefMessage](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcNdefMessage.html) class and a new NDEF record as an instance of the [Tizen.Network.Nfc.NfcNdefRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcNdefRecord.html) class.
-Then append the record into the message with the `AppendRecord()` method of the `Tizen.Network.Nfc.NfcNdefMessage` class.
+    -   Create a new NDEF message as an instance of the [Tizen.Network.Nfc.NfcNdefMessage](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcNdefMessage.html) class and a new NDEF record as an instance of the [Tizen.Network.Nfc.NfcNdefRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcNdefRecord.html) class.
+Then append the record into the message with the `AppendRecord()` method of the `Tizen.Network.Nfc.NfcNdefMessage` class:

         ```csharp
                 /// Test code